 Not only that, but she sometimes made them around the same time.
 The story of af Klint’s artistic development does not progress along a straight line.
 Even as she plunged into her spiritual paintings, which she displayed publicly only once in her lifetime, she continued to create and exhibit naturalist art.
 The 1914 Baltic Exhibition, a sort of world’s fair in Malmö, included abstractions by Kandinsky, but af Klint opted to show her realist side.

-Her reluctance to share her more radical art may have had something to do with a meeting with.
+Her reluctance to share her more radical art may have had something to do with a meeting with Rudolf Steiner.
 Af Klint was an ardent seeker who looked to many religions and belief systems, including spiritualism, Christianity, Theosophy, and Steiner’s creation, Anthroposophy, for knowledge about the universe.
 In 1908, she met Steiner and invited him to visit her studio, where he looked at some of her temple works.
 She explained that she had made them as a medium, by channeling the Masters, who guided her to paint.
 Steiner was critical of both the approach and the art.
 After the visit, af Klint ceased painting almost entirely for four years.
 During that time she also cared for her mother, who had gone blind.

 When she did begin again, she worked differently, now driven by a voice within and asserting more agency over her compositions, as Steiner had urged her to.
 Still, she continued to make partially or wholly abstract series whose shapes seem to contain the secrets of the world.
 A gorgeous trio of altarpieces from 1915 radiates cosmic, religious energy from its golden circles and divided triangles.
 Perhaps because of Steiner, however, she knew the world wasn’t ready to receive them.
 In 1932, in one of the many notebooks she used to meticulously catalogue her art, af Klint wrote that all the works annotated with certain symbols should not be opened until 20 years after her death.

 It took a lot longer than that.
 Hilma af Klint died in 1944, at the age of 81.
-Her abstract work wasn’t shown publicly until 1986, when the Los Angeles County Museum of Art included some of her paintings in the exhibition.
+Her abstract work wasn’t shown publicly until 1986, when the Los Angeles County Museum of Art included some of her paintings in the exhibition The Spiritual in Art.
 As Daniel Birnbaum, the director of Stockholm’s Moderna Museet, recounts in the Guggenheim catalogue, “the reaction to that very first exhibition was one of enthusiasm but also of confusion and skepticism.”
 The critic Hilton Kramer was especially dismissive, writing of af Klint’s paintings, “To accord them a place of honor alongside the work of Kandinsky, Mondrian, Malevich, and Kupka … is absurd.
 Af Klint is simply not an artist in their class, and—dare I say it?—would never have been given this inflated treatment if she had not been a woman.”

-Much of the debate and discussion around af Klint, at least in art circles, has centered on the question of whether she “”—whether she made abstract paintings before the men.
+Much of the debate and discussion around af Klint, at least in art circles, has centered on the question of whether she “got there first”—whether she made abstract paintings before the men.
 It seems obvious that she did, just not in a way we’ve been told counts as legitimate.
 A critical establishment that prizes rationalism and male ego is ill equipped to recognize the achievements of a woman who sought a higher purpose beyond herself.
 Never mind that Kandinsky also conceived of art as a means of spiritual expression.
 Or that Mondrian was also an adherent of Theosophy.
 Af Klint is dismissed as a “mystic” (according to one anecdote in the catalogue), because to accept her as an artist would mean having to revise the definition of who gets to be one.

 It would take careful study of the more than 2,600 pages of writing she left behind—lexicons explaining the meanings of the letters in her paintings, notebooks cataloguing her work, book manuscripts—to begin to grasp what af Klint was trying to tell us, her future viewers.
 But you don’t need that esoteric knowledge to stand before her paintings and feel their challenge: to put aside what you’ve been taught and open yourself up to an unfamiliar and more expansive way of seeing the world.